 We are an inclusive school and we offer appropriate and reasonable support to students with Special Educational Needs.
 We are not a specialist SEND centre or and alternative provision, however we do support students with learning difficulties through ‘quality first’ differentiated teaching and additional support where available and appropriate.

 As a University Technical College, training our young people for work and further specialist training, the learning environment is deliberately ‘grown up’.
 Students will need to have a passion for our specialisms, be personally motivated and ready to work a longer college day.

-The college will consider all students regardless of their Special Educational Needs if they have a clear desire to work within the specialties that we offer.
+The college will consider all students regardless of their Special Educational Needs if they have a clear desire to achieve within the specialties that we offer and providing that they are able to work within our professional and autonomous learning environment with ‘reasonable adjustments’.
+We do have a small SEND / Learning Support team who can support students with an Education and Health Care Plan (EHCP) providing the learning needs are appropriate to a mainstream educational context.
 Admissions for SEND students follow the same route as all students’ admissions in agreement with the LEA policy, based on the principles of equality of opportunity and access for all.